Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-animatetransform.md

 </svg>
 ```

-This will now render out icon (Loading icon), but let's add the `animateTransform` element.
+This will now render out the icon (Loading icon), but let's add the `animateTransform` element.

 ```html
 <svg aria-hidden="true" focusable="false" class="icon icon-spinner">